DevExpress/devextreme-documentation/concepts/05 UI Components/Form/20 Change Properties at Runtime/15 Editor Properties.md

 [note]The **getEditor(dataField)** method is available for visible form items only.

-With Angular, Vue, or React, bind the property that should be changed in the [editorOptions](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorOptions') object to a component property.

----

 ##### Angular

+To change the properties of an editor, bind the property that should be changed in the [editorOptions](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorOptions') object to a component property.

     <!--HTML-->
     <dx-form